Have you ever wondered how long does dry cleaning take? If so, then this is the article for you.

 Now, after researching different techniques for home laundering, I am ready to share what I found out.
 If we stick to certain rules, we can clean our garments at home without harm and use less energy (and thus save more money) than going to a professional cleaner.

 And before you ask: NO – bleach will not ruin your clothes!
 Let’s look at how chlorine-free bleach works and how it can help us, not harm.

 If you’re wondering if your dry cleaner is using chlorine-free perchloroethylene (perc) instead of the old school toxic stuff – read on!

-Photo: my new favorite pants, they’ve been washed at home twice already and still look like new
+Photo: my new favorite pants, I washed them at home twice and they still look like new.

 My closet is full of vintage, and I love taking care of my garments and cleaning them with a minimum amount of fuss.

 When I noticed that my white horsehair Victorian bloomers were getting yellowish in some places, I decided it was time to do something about this problem.

 It’s said that when white clothes get yellow stains, the fabric has been exposed to dirt and body oils.
 If you want to remove those stains, you have to wash the clothes in a solution of bleach and water.